 After enjoying four years as the teacher-librarian at Curtis Elementary, I have moved into a new position in my district.
 I will be working with teachers & librarians as the Future Ready Learning Coordinator.
 This blog will be left up, but I will begin reflecting at ShawnaFord.blogspot.com.
 I hope these posts will continue to be helpful and that you will also visit me at my new blog.
+Happy learning!
+Shawna

+The students answered questions as the adult learners came around and talked with them about what they were presenting.
+They did a great job of sharing their knowledge of what they had brought to present.
 I have to say, this was one of those days that affirmed that there is so much right about education today and this generation of learners!
 These students were well-spoken and clearly able to explain all of the great things they have been doing this year during our after school maker club!
 They told our story well, and I was so very proud of them!
+Here is a look at our day...

 This past week, the Makers (Coding & Robotics club) finally launched their rockets that they had designed with the Tarleton State Aeronautics team!
 It was a beautiful spring day, albeit a little breezy, and we were very excited to get outside and see how our rockets performed!